The Crossing (play): Synopsis

 Khumbu and the others he migrated with are later employed as tomato pickers on a farm not far from the border.
 After a week of work, he asks for his weeks pay from the foreman, who initially laughs at him, but then gives him his devastatingly low wages, not nearly enough to give to the farm's truck drivers to transport him away.
 However, he is able to get a lift from one of the men after helping him to understand his new cellphone by reading the manual, which the driver cannot do.
 The driver stops at a gas station to drop off tomatoes but does not return for many hours, causing Khumbu to get out of the truck and start walking to Johannesburg.
 On the way, he encounters another group of migrants, one of whom is able to ask for a ride in a van.
 The van drops them in a town called Germiston, where a good Samaritan gives them money for train tickets to Johannesburg.
-In Johannesburg, Khumbu is in awe of the way the people live, from the food, to the presence of dogs as pets, and even the amount of Caucasian people.
+In Johannesburg, Khumbu is in awe of the way the people live, from the food, to the presence of dogs as pets, and even the number of Caucasian people.
 However, despite the decadence of the city, he grows lonely, and creates a wire figure to resemble Jacob to keep him company.
 After weeks of trying to find employment and living solely off of mulberries he steals from peoples' yards, he gets a job scooping manure in a woman's garden.
 Although he was told to do it over two days, he accomplishes the task in half of a day, prompting his employer, a real-estate agent named Margaret, to pay him extra as well as keeping him employed working on other houses she would be selling.
 Despite his new success, Khumbu decides that he wants to get an Asylum Seeker Permit, but finds that it is too expensive in Johannesburg, leading him to hitchhike to Cape Town where he hears that it is free to get one.